 We like to yap about “premium” setups or lack thereof.
 So many builds have fancy names attached to them which causes the consumer to believe it’s a high-quality choice.

-Would this upper fall in a durability battle against a leather Nikey Heritage N7?
+Would this upper lose in a durability battle to a leather Nikey Heritage N7?
 Sure.
 But if you’re looking for comfort, a high-quality build that also happens to last longer than a traditional knit, this is a very good choice.

 The $150 price tag falls right in the KD territory but I think the Cosmic Unity is mostly a more versatile choice.
 Probably even a more durable choice as well.
 Not a bad price for flagship tech & materials.